SyndicateClu/TMQBFFL/Constitution.md

 ### Yearly Dues

-- The Yearly Dues for the league are \$20 per team
+- The Yearly Dues for the league are \$20 per team.
-- Yearly dues must be paid 2 weeks before the start of the yearly rookie draft
+- Yearly dues must be paid 2 weeks before the start of the yearly rookie draft.

 ### Penalties